 Day 1 – Marsh Harbor

-Marsh Harbor is the third largest city in the Bahamas, centrally located on Great Abaco’s mainland, and it’s most important city.
+Marsh Harbor is the third-largest city in the Bahamas, centrally located on Great Abaco’s mainland, and it’s the most important city.
 It is also home to the largest full-service Bahamas marina and the beginning of our Abaco Yacht Charter Itinerary.

 Day 2 – Marsh Harbor to Treasure Cay - 13 nautical miles.

 After sailing a few nautical miles appears one of National Geographic’s Top Ten Beaches in the world, with white beaches and pristine waters.

 Here you can fish (particularly sport-fly and bone-fishing) marlin, tuna, barracuda, with some others.

 Day 3 – Treasure Cay to Green Turtle Cay - 8 nautical miles.